top of page

 have fun and dive deep

-an environment that energizes
+environment that energizes

-communication that keeps you in good shape
+communication that drives you

 format that works